 Antlers Hotel: The Antlers Hotel part of Wyndham Hotels & Resorts, located in the city center, Colorado Springs, is a luxurious hotel with contemporary decor, great views, an indoor pool, and a few great dining options.

-Dining Options In Garden of the Gods Park
+Dining Options Near Garden of the Gods

 The dining options within Garden of the Gods Park is limited to the park’s only cafe located in the visitor center, but you will find several dining options in the nearby city of Colorado Springs.
 Below I have listed a few of my favorite places to dine near Garden of the Gods in Colorado Springs.